AlexisRalli/VQE-code/README.rst

    * Currently only the Jordan-Wigner transform is used
 * Google's `cirq <https://github.com/quantumlib/Cirq>`_ library is used to build quantum circuits
    * Hartree-Fock (HF) + Unitary Coupled Cluster Single Double (UCCSD) excitations are currently used as the Ansatz
-   * Each quantum  circuit is simulated using a wrapper for `cirq <https://github.com/quantumlib/Cirq>`_'s optimizer
+   * Each quantum  circuit is simulated using a wrapper for `cirq <https://github.com/quantumlib/Cirq>`_'s simulator.

 To Install
 ^^^^^^^^^^